the-road-to-learn-react/the-road-to-react/manuscript/react-modern/forms.md

 };
 ~~~~~~~

 Now we can execute the search feature with the keyboard's "Enter" key, because we are using a form instead of just a standalone button.
-In the next two steps, we will only separate the component into its own SearchForm component:
+In the next two steps, we will separate the whole form into a new SearchForm component.
+If you want to go ahead yourself, do not hesitate.
+Anyway, that's how the form can gets extracted into its own component:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~